-Jace glanced down and to the side so she was in his peripheral vision.
+Jace glanced down and to the side so that she was in his peripheral vision.

-"Tell me about it," she whispered, resting her head on his shoulder.
+"Tell me about it," she said, resting her head on his shoulder with something like relief.

 "His house was old," Jace began, breathing deep of the saltwater air.
 "In the night, I swore it was haunted.
-I'd wake up at the howl of some faraway animal or creak in the floorboards.
-Sweating and hiding under the covers."
+I'd wake up at the howl of some faraway animal or creak in the floorboards, sweating and hiding under the covers."
 By the subtle fluctuation of Isabelle's chest against his back, Jace could feel her amusement.
 "I never called out for him, though.
 Not once.
 But it didn't matter; he always came to my room.
-To this day I don't know how he knew I was awake, but he was always there.
+I don't know how he knew I was awake, but he was always there.
 Like clockwork."

 "What would he do?"
 Isabelle asked.

 "Not much, usually.
 Most of the time he would just sit there, puffing his pipe in the shadows of the corner, reciting the details of some monotonous aspect of farm life from a rickety chair he made."
 He paused, laughing a little at the thought.
 "You couldn't have paid me enough to sit in that thing.
 It was literally the worst craftsmanship you could imagine.
-I mean it almost collapsed every time he sat down, but he loved it.”
-Jace paused, sobering a bit.
+I mean, it almost collapsed every time he sat down, but he loved it."
+A deep sigh came up from Jace's chest, hard enough to fluctuate his shoulders and remind him that Isabelle's chin was still resting on his right one.
+He sobered a bit.
 "He loved that damn chair."

 "He sounds sweet," Isabelle whispered, but she sensed him growing distant again.

 Jace hesitated again, closing his eyes and listening to the tide.
 This time, Isabelle could only wait for him to continue.
-There was something she sensed in him that was frightening.
+What she sensed in him was frightening.
 Something foreign she couldn't define, and it stole away her speech.